Patient Portal

 Breast Oncology

 MSU Health Care's breast oncology services were first opened as the Comprehensive Breast Health Clinic in January of 1992.
-In the early 2000s, the clinic became the MSU Breast Center and contintued to provide comprehensive, specialized breast health care to women and men in a sensitive and personalized manner.
-Our providers utilize state-of-the art skills and techniques to provide a wide range of services such as genetic counseling and testing, breast cancer high risk assessment, and breast surgery.
+In the early 2000s, the clinic became the MSU Breast Center and continued to provide comprehensive, specialized breast health care to women and men in a sensitive and personalized manner.
+Our providers utilize state-of-the art skills and techniques to provide a wide range of services such as genetic counseling and testing, breast cancer high-risk assessment, and breast surgery.

 MSU Health Care Surgery provides patients peace of mind through our successful outcomes which are supported by our: